 So the point here is nowadays, SIEM solutions can adapt according to the way you want.
 This whole process described can be automated by integrating different solutions.
 The above scenario is only a simple case but the approach is same in all situations.
 At the end of the day, money is what matters, but sadly nobody still recognise the financial impact of IT-Security.

 SIEM & Compliance

 Apart from alerting and incident response, SIEM helps an organization in Compliance & Regulatory matters too.
 For all major compliance like ISO 27001, HIPAA, PCI, log retention is an important criteria.
-For example in ISO27001 there is a control for Logging & Monitoring(A – 12.4), which suggests that, all Event Logs, user activities, security events should be logged an archived with proper time-stamp
+For example, in ISO27001 there is a control for Logging & Monitoring(A – 12.4), which suggests that all Event Logs, user activities, security events should be logged an archived with a proper time-stamp

 But, it is because they are not realizing the fact that SIEM can not only protect your network & assets but also your business.
-Plus nowadays, you can integrate almost anything to the SIEM tool like servers, custom applications, network devices, end-user devices, smartphones, management & collaboration solutions etc. This gives the concerned personnel, a clear view into the insights of their own organization.
+Plus nowadays, you can integrate almost anything into the SIEM tool like servers, custom applications, network devices, end-user devices, smartphones, management & collaboration solutions etc. This gives the concerned personnel, a clear view of the insights of their own organization.

 They can have an overview of their own system and they can keep on changing for better results.
 Even some siems have malware analysis capabilities, vulnerability assessment functionalities which makes it a centralized security server providing multiple functions simultaneously.